carlschiller/highway/README.md

 - Easily visualize traffic from a birds eye view.
 - Simulate in real time speed, or with a multiplier.
 - Tune spawn rate of cars to your heart's content.
-- Variable driver "aggressiveness", which makes drivers want accelerate and overtake slower drivers.
+- Variable driver "aggressiveness", which makes drivers want to accelerate and overtake slower drivers.
 - Ramp.
 Meter.
 - Skip visualization and get the raw data written in a text file.
 - And much more :)